 At the entrance there is a modern building containing a museum which gives some background information on the life in rural Austria in the past.
 There are also regularly new special exhibitions.

 A wide, unpaved footpath leads visitors from the entrance building through the different parts of the museum.
 The main path often branches off left and right, leading uphill to different clusters of buildings.
 They are arranged by the geographic area of their origin so each farm always gives an authentic impression.
-The different farmsteads most of the time do not only consist of a single building but of the farmhouse as well as stables, barns and other connected buildings.
+The different farmsteads most of the time do not consist only of a single building but contain the farmhouse as well as stables, barns and other connected buildings.
 All gardens are planted with typical flowers and herbs, buzzing with bees and butterflies in summer.
-While most of the buildings are from the 18th and 19th centuries, some date back to the late 1400s.
+While most of the buildings are from the 18th and 19th Centuries, some date back to the late 1400s.

 The way leads from farm buildings made of stone from Burgenland in eastern Austria to wooden alpine buildings from Vorarlberg Austria at the far back of the valley.
 Most of the time the main path follows a little stream and is often shaded by trees.
 Visitors can enter almost all the buildings and often even climb the (most of the times rather steep) stairs to upper floor bedrooms.
 They can experience the various building shapes and materials which were used in different parts of the country.
 But the museum also offers a good comparison between different classes of farm workers like the simple huts of woodworkers and the large houses of rich farmers.
 All buildings contain furniture, household objects and everything else which people needed in their daily lives.

 Apart from farms, the museum also shows other buildings of the daily life in rural areas like a smithy, a lumbermill, a school building and a small shop where visitors can buy sweets.
 There are fields with typical crops and even some animals like sheep and goats and a fish pond.